jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 The greatest disruptive technology these days is Generative AI.
 Those who learn how to leverage it will have an advantage over those who do not.

-Take everything I write in this and future AI based blogs with a grain of saul.
-ChatGPT was released upon the world only a few months before I retired.
-In that short period of time, it has flooded the Software Engineering community.

-I have no professional or practical exposure to Generative AI.
-I only have limited personal experience with Generative AI.

-Many companies have made drastic cuts across the board due to AI, as can be seen in headlines like these: [**Block lays off nearly half its staff because of AI.
-Its CEO said most companies will do the same**](https://www.cnn.com/2026/02/26/business/block-layoffs-ai-jack-dorsey).

-I think this is shortsighted.

-The software industry is changing rapidly, but I do not believe Software Engineering is disappearing.
+The software industry is changing rapidly, but I do not believe software engineering is disappearing.
-I think the nature of Software Engineering is changing.
+I think the nature of software engineering is changing.

 For decades, software developers manually translated ideas into code.
 Generative AI increasingly performs much of that translation for us.